iKnowLab-Projects/.github/profile/README.md

 ## Hello There!
-We are iKnowLab.
+We are iKnowLab

-### We are team of Artificial Intellegence experts.
+### We are a team of Artificial Intellegence experts.

 ### To join our lab or have interest of working together please go to the following site.
 https://sites.google.com/view/iknow-lab/